probonopd/freebsd-logo-tools/README.md

 ## Notes

-It seems like the raw binary image is stored in `/boot/kernel/kernel` at an offset following the hex pattern `01 01 00 00  DB 00 00 00  01 00 00 00  00 00 00 00` (to be verified whether this is always the case).
+It seems like the raw binary image is stored in `/boot/kernel/kernel` at an offset following the hex pattern `01 01 00 00  DB 00 00 00  01 00 00 00  00 00 00 00` (`01 01` corresponds to 257, `DB` to 219, and `01` to 1, which happen to be the image size and bit depth).
 We can find the start of this hex pattern using

 ```sh
 % binwalk -R  "\x01\x01\x00\x00\xDB\x00\x00\x00\x01\x00\x00\x00\x00\x00\x00\x00" /boot/kernel/kernel